 I made a mistake while cleaning Bunny's home.
 I put the big container that I store their food in on the dresser her home is on while cleaning.
 Since I give them free reign on their desk/dresser their homes are on while I'm taking apart and cleaning their homes, she had no problem finding and getting into the food container and helping herself.
 Such a naughty Bunny!

 Bunny is still a very calm hamster.
-I'm happy to see that she's warmed up to Michael a lot.
+I'm happy to see that she's warmed up to M a lot.
 She used to refuse to eat out of his hand and did not seem to like him being near her while she was in her home.
 Now she extends that same friendliness to him that I receive.
-Michael has been accepted in our little hamster pack, yaaay!
+M has been accepted in our little hamster pack, yaaay!